Can software offer better data privacy by construction?

 We are designing new storage and data processing systems that automate compliance with privacy legislation.
 Realizing this "compliance by construction" requires innovation in system design: for example, we are developing a new database architecture that replaces relational tables (which mix different users' data) with per-user micro-databases (µDBs) as a primary abstraction.
 Making such a federation of µDBs efficient requires new techniques to track the impact of changes to users' µDBs on derived data, and our system relies on dataflow computing, a well-understood technique from scalable big data processing, to make compliant-by-construction web services efficient.

 Privacy in complex, data-rich applications is hard.
-Consider a user who wants to remove their account from a service: even once all their data is found, only some of it should be removed; other data should be anonymized or decorrelated (for legal reasons, or to maintain application utility for other users), and some of these transformations should be reversible in case the user wants to return.
+Consider a user who wants to remove their account from a service: even once all their data is found, only some of it should be removed; other data should be anonymized or decorrelated (for legal reasons, or to maintain application utility for other users).
+Or, a user might wish to disavow and anonymize some of their contributions, but retain others.
+Some of these transformations should also be reversible in case the user wants to return or reassociate with their data.

-Data disguising is a systematic approach that helps developers generate privacy transformations for database-backed web applications from a high-level specification and preexisting data relationships.
-Data disguising simplifies privacy transformations that applications use today (such as account deletion), supports fine-grained and nuanced policies that would be cumbersome to implement manually today (e.g., structural decorrelation of data, or "decay" of identifying information over time), and enables reversible transformations for users who change their mind.
+Edna is a library that helps web applictions implement secure data sealing and revealing without breaking application functionality for other users.
+Edna helps developers generate privacy transformations for database-backed web applications from a high-level specification and preexisting data relationships.
+Edna helps simplify privacy transformations that applications use today (such as account deletion), but also goes beyond and makes it easier to support fine-grained and nuanced policies that would be cumbersome to implement manually today (e.g., structural decorrelation of data, or "decay" of identifying information over time).

 Retrofitting GDPR Compliance onto Legacy Databases